av1-ml-meta/explainer/README.md

 # Explainer
 Proposal to add Machine Learning attributes as Meta in AV1 specification

+# Problem we are trying to solve

+Currently, to perform real-time object detection on client-side, either we need to have the hardwarecapability and corresponding heavy loaded software stack or the cloud support.
+Again, each client has to repeat the same operations.
+On the other hand, If there is a generic meta to save the position coordinates of objects as part of the coded bitstream, It will only the Video Content Producers supposed to perform the object detection.
+The object-meta can be stuffed to the compressed bitstream.
+Then it will be just the matter of a few lines of software changes for most of the video players to draw circles around the images in each video frame.
+Even old and legacy platforms & softwares will beable to do this in zero cost

 # ML Metadata

 Add Machine Learning metadata as part of AV1 spec, the data entails scene-specific information for: